harvardnlp/namedtensor/README.md

 y.index_select("vocab", x)
 ```

 ## NN Modules

-This api part is a work in progress.
-But many units are implemented to
-work with named tensor.
-They each have a required additional method `spec`
+NN units no longer take ordered tensors.
+They now have a required additional method `spec`
-that specifies the input and output dimensions of the object.
+that lets the user set the the input and output dimensions of the object.

 Examples